drvinceknight/amwoss/proposal/main.md

 - Taha's "Operations Research: An Introduction, Global Edition" https://www.amazon.co.uk/Operations-Research-Introduction-Hamdy-Taha/dp/1292165545/ref=sr_1_1?ie=UTF8&qid=1543934254&sr=8-1&keywords=operational+research.
-  The proposed text will actually complement these sorts of general texts quite while by showing implementation of the concepts using open source software.
+  The proposed text will actually complement these sorts of general texts quite well by showing implementation of the concepts using open source software.
 - Jones, Maillardet and Robinson's "Introduction to Scientific Programming and Simulation Using R (Chapman & Hall/CRC: The R Series)" https://www.amazon.co.uk/Introduction-Scientific-Programming-Simulation-Chapman/dp/1466569999/ref=sr_1_2?s=books&ie=UTF8&qid=1543934328&sr=1-2&keywords=Owen+Jones+R.
   The proposed text will differ from this as it will concentrate on two programming languages, thus hopefully showcasing the implementation as a general concept.
-Furthermore, the proposed text will be briefer in its form aiming to provide a handbook like experience to readers.
+Furthermore, the proposed text will be briefer in its form aiming to provide a handbook-like experience to readers.
 - "Python for healthcare analytics and modelling" https://pythonhealthcare.org/.
   The proposed text differs from this by offering a more general text, both in terms of programming language but also in terms of the subjects considered.